Dubiz

 Step 4 – Finalize and register your trade name:

-Choose an appropriate trade name for your business in Dubai.
-The UAE has strict conventions and regulations that you need to follow.
-To get the necessary approvals from the DED or specific authorities, make sure your name:
+It is essential to choose an appropriate and suitable name for your Dubai business.
+The UAE has strict naming conventions and regulations that you need to follow.
+To obtain the trade name registration certificate from the DET or specific authorities, make sure your proposed name:

 • does not violate the public morals or public order of the nation

-• is followed by the legal form of the company
+• is followed by the legal form of the company, e.g., XYZ “ltd”

 • has not been previously registered